 became Rejected.
 At this point we can be sure that proposal won’t be approved,

 Download New Version

 To download a confirmed update, we extract the update hash from

 ConfirmedProposalState.
 It is extracted depending on whether or not we’re

 using an installer on given platform.
 If the update hash is extracted

 successfully, the “Download Update by Hash” algorithm is invoked to download and save the confirmed update.

 To download an update by hash, we loop through known update servers trying

 to download the update with given hash using

 httpLBS from HTTP.
-Simple.
-In
+It’s simple: in

 the end, we will either have the update completely downloaded or server list